mainkoon81/Study-09-MachineLearning-D/README.md

      - what if...we go..'stride with 2, 3, ..'and the filter(or window) extends outside the image(because the width, height are off)?
        - option_1: discarding those pixels..so no information about some regions of the image.`padding='valid'`
-       - option_2: padding them with '0'..so we can get all contribution from every regions of the image. `padding='same'` This is aconvolution with '3 x 3' window and stride '1'.
+       - option_2: padding them with '0'..so we can get all contribution from every regions of the image. `padding='same'`

+This is aconvolution with '3 x 3' window and stride '1'.
 <img src="https://user-images.githubusercontent.com/31917400/43039946-ef57f350-8d2f-11e8-8aff-bdbfcac7e8b9.gif" />

-To create a convolutional layer in Keras, you must first import the necessary module:
+To create a convolutional layer in Keras:
 ```
 from keras.layers import Conv2D
 Conv2D(filters, kernel_size, strides, padding, activation='relu', input_shape)